A Bayesian Take on Gaussian Process Networks: Experimental Results

 \subsection{Results}

-We compare two different versions of our GP-based structure learning scheme: the first one employs the order MCMC algorithm for sampling DAGs, and the second uses partition MCMC.
-We then compare both versions of our GPN sampling scheme with order and partition MCMC with the BGe score \citep{efficientsampling}.
+We compare two different versions of the GP-based structure learning scheme: the first one employs the order MCMC algorithm for sampling DAGs, and the second uses partition MCMC.
+We then compare both versions of the GPN sampling scheme with order and partition MCMC with the BGe score \citep{efficientsampling}.
 To reduce the computational burden of the simulations, we employ the simpler additive kernel (\ref{addkernel}) for the GP score.

-As an additional benchmark we include the DiBS+ algorithm \citep{DIBS}, which models the adjacency matrix probabilistically, using particle variational inference to approximate a posterior over structures.
-In our simulations we parameterize DiBS+ by a neural network with one hidden layer with $5$ nodes.
+As an additional benchmark, we include the DiBS+ algorithm \citep{DIBS}, which models the adjacency matrix probabilistically, using particle variational inference to approximate a posterior over structures.
+In the simulations, we parameterize DiBS+ by a neural network with one hidden layer with $5$ nodes.
 We also consider methods which rely on the constraint-based PC algorithm \citep{pc}, which learns a network by testing for conditional independence among the variables.
 Since these are not Bayesian methods, we bootstrap the data to obtain different graph estimates via the PC algorithm \citep{pc_boot}.
 To account for the non-linear dependencies between the variables we apply the kernel PC (kPC) algorithm \citep{kPC} to the resampled data using two different independence tests: HSIC \citep{HSIC} and distance correlation \citep{distanceOP}.

 Figure \ref{fig:shd} shows, for three values of $\lambda$, the distribution of $\mathbb{E}\mathrm{-SHD}$ values for the different algorithms over the $100$ generated structures.
 For non-linear data ($\lambda=1$), both versions of the GP samplers outperform existing methods: the median $\mathbb{E}\mathrm{-SHD}$ for either of our algorithms is equal or lower than the bottom quartile of the BGe samplers.
-For linear ($\lambda=0$) and slightly non-linear data ($\lambda=0.5$), our GPN sampler performs competitively with the state-of-the-art BGe score-based sampling algorithms.
-All $\mathbb{E}\mathrm{-SHD}$ values are computed with respect to DAGs; the results comparing CPDAGs are available in figure \ref{fig:eshdcpdag} in the supplementary material.
+For linear ($\lambda=0$) and slightly non-linear data ($\lambda=0.5$), the GPN sampler performs competitively with the state-of-the-art BGe score-based sampling algorithms.
+All $\mathbb{E}\mathrm{-SHD}$ values are computed with respect to DAGs; the results comparing completed partially directed acyclic graphs (CPDAGs) are available in figure \ref{fig:eshdcpdag} in the supplementary material.

+Figure \ref{fig:time} displays the run-times for the same methods as in figure \ref{fig:shd}.
+The run-times are stable across the different levels of non-linearity parameterized by $\lambda$, with the k-PC algorithms being the most computationally expensive, followed by the GP score-based approach, DiBS+ and finally the BGe score-based MCMC methods which are the fastest.